-5.6 Data Security, Data Protection and Al Guidelines
+6.6 Data Security, Data Protection and Al Guidelines

-Data processing and AI algorithms, as well as the use of the data have to be documented in a comprehensible manner, to be disclosed to the client if required, and shall be subject to applicable law and regulations, in particular the statutory data protection and security provisions and the specific data protection and security provisions agreed in the Contract.
+Data processing and Al algorithms, as well as the use of the data have to be documented in a comprehensible manner, to be disclosed to DTAG if required, and shall be subject to applicable law and regulations, in particular the statutory data protection and security provisions and the specific data protection and security provisions agreed in this Contract.
 The development and usage of Artificial Intelligence is carried out according to the European fundamental values.
-The use of AI systems shall be non-discriminatory and transparent towards users.
+The use of Al systems shall be nondiscriminatory and transparent towards users.
 Barrier-free access is guaranteed.